-During this COVID crisis, older people are often more vulnerable.
-Their vulnerability extends beyond the COVID-19 virus itself, which we know can be lethal for them, but it also can include the stress of isolation and the looming unknown future.
+During the COVID-19 crisis, older people are often more vulnerable.
+Their vulnerability extends beyond the virus itself, which we know can be lethal for them, but it also can include the stress of isolation and the looming unknown future.

 As I continue to have limited contact with my clients, I am beginning to see many difficult consequences of extended, choiceless isolation including: